 Commissions are negotiable.
 You don’t really just want to price shop for the lowest commission brokerage firm.
 You know that old saying, “you get what you pay for”?
 That is true when it comes to brokerage companies.
 Not every real estate company is the same.
 You should compare marketing plans, agent experience selling in your location and their past performance sales.

-Buyer’s Closing Costs
+Buyer’s Closing Costs in Florida